elm-tooling/elm-tooling-cli/docs/spec.md

 }
 ```

-The tools must be located in a standard location: Inside `elm-tooling/` inside “Elm Home.”
+The tools MUST be located in a standard location: Inside `elm-tooling/` inside “Elm Home.”
 The Elm compiler stores downloaded packages and REPL history in a directory that I call “Elm Home.”
 The default location on Linux and macOS is `~/.elm/`, and on Windows it is `%APPDATA%\elm`.
 You can customize the location by setting the `ELM_HOME` environment variable.

 The location of a tool can be resolved like this on Linux and macOS in `sh`, `bash` and `zsh`: